Game of the Year Award

 Nomination and Voting Process

-ranking.
-(For example, the top choice receives five points, whereas the fifth
+the top choice receives five points, whereas the fifth choice receives

 Questions